 Each child’s welfare is the responsibility of all of our staff.
 The Academy is committed to listening to parents’ concerns and handling them in a sensitive way.
 Class teachers should be spoken to in the first instance.
 The Pastoral Manager can be approached if parents are still dissatisfied, and matters can be escalated to the Head Teacher where necessary.
 It is always the aim of the Academy to resolve issues and concerns informally, but an Academy Complaints Policy exists for parents who feel that any issues have not been satisfactorily addressed.

-- See our Policies and Publications page to access our Complaints Policy or contact the Academy’s Administration Office.
+- See our Policies page to access our Complaints Policy or contact the Academy’s Administration Office.